joes0451/ADev/ReadMe.txt

 ADev-3.2.3:
     Improved logcat and PID logcat, also works better with wireless debugging.

+ADev-3.2.4:
+    Improved logcat by using 'brief' so highlighting will always work.

 I use it for all of my own development, and try to fix what issues I see, but please let me know of any issues that you find so that I can fix them.